PS Rutz

-PS Rutz, formerly PS United and recently known for sponsorship reasons as PS Huawei United, is a semi-professional soccer club founded in 1992 and based in Port Moresby, Papua New Guinea.
+PS Rutz, formerly PS United and PS Huawei United, was a semi-professional soccer club founded in 1992 and based in Port Moresby, Papua New Guinea.

-The side were runners-up in the Papua New Guinea National Club Championship in 2002, a feat which is still their best achievement to date.
+The side were runners-up in the Papua New Guinea National Club Championship in 2002, a feat which is still their best achievement.
 They have also won the Port Moresby Premier Division on three occasions, in 2000, 2005 and 2019.
 From 2015 to 2017, the side competed in two editions of the Papua New Guinea National Soccer League.
-Their best result came in 2017, when they finished fourth after withdrawing from the playoffs.
+Their best result came in 2017, finishing fourth after withdrawing from the playoffs.

 History

 Foundation and early years

 The club was founded in 1992 as PS United, but records of their competitive history do not begin until 1998, when they took part in the Port Moresby Premier League, a regional competition for clubs based in the country's capital.
 After finishing 5th in the league table, they went on to claim fourth place overall via the playoffs.

 The following season, they finished second both in the regular season table and in the playoffs, losing in the Grand Final to Defence, who had only finished 6th in the league table, on penalties.
 As a result, they qualified for the 2000 National Club Championship, but failed to get out of their group.
 However, on 22 October 2000, they claimed their first Port Moresby Premier League title after winning 1–0 against Rapatona, despite only finishing 6th in the regular season standings.
 For unknown reasons, however, the side did not take part in the 2001 National Club Championship.